 We then moved to Antigua.
 It was the best time of my life.
 Dad was a manager at this point.
 He was given a bank house with a live-in housekeeper, a gardener, a driver.
 Does anyone remember the movie ET or watch the Netflix show “Stranger Things”?
 That’s what life felt like for me living in Antigua.
 It was about the freedom to ride my bicycle from home to my friends home, experiment with the computer or working on some electronic gadget, staying past dark and having dinner with my friends family, and then riding my bike home in the twilight.
 It was a magical time.

-Dad sent us to St. Joseph’s Academy, a Catholic boy's high school run by Jesuits.
-I think he wanted to keep his teenage boys from the kind of trouble adolescent boys tend to find.
+Dad sent us to St. Joseph’s Academy, a Catholic boy’s high school run by Jesuits.
+I think he wanted to keep his teenage boys from the kind of troubled adolescent boys tend to find.
 He bought me my first computer, a Commodore VIC 20.
 A few years before that, a Radio Shack 101 electronic experiments kit, a physics kits and a chemistry kit, and the Encyclopedia Britannica.
-Keep in mind that there was no Radio Shack or electronic store on any of these islands.
+Keep in mind that there was no Radio Shack or electronics store on any of these islands.
 Dad was buying these on his trips to the USA.
 He was laying the foundation for something he saw in me, and of course, I always had to share with my brothers, luckily none of whom seemed interested.
 I am sure, at times, Dad must have thought he was making a mistake.
 I took apart his Sony shortwave radio and used the parts and the family TV antenna to build a pirate radio transmission tower broadcasting over the whole neighbourhood.
 He was angry for a while.
 Then he asked me how I did it and bought himself a new model, a Sony shortwave radio.
 He loved listening to the BBC.
 Or the time I mixed some chemicals up and made an explosion in my bedroom and burnt a hole in the carpet.
 Ok, that one pissed him off for a while.
 We were living in a bank house.